Trump’s FCC just dropped all investigations into zero-rating practices

 “Today, the Wireless Telecommunications Bureau is closing its investigation into wireless carriers’ free-data offerings.
 These free-data plans have proven to be popular among consumers, particularly low-income Americans, and have enhanced competition in the wireless marketplace.
 Going forward, the Federal Communications Commission will not focus on denying Americans free data.
 Instead, we will concentrate on expanding broadband deployment and encouraging innovative service offerings.”

-As the Verge reports, T-Mobile, AT&T, Verizon and Comcast were individually informed of the decision in a short letter:
+T-Mobile, AT&T and Verizon were individually informed of the decision in a short letter:

 “Through this letter, I am notifying your company that the Bureau has closed this inquiry.
 Any conclusions, preliminary or otherwise, expressed during the course of the inquiry will have no legal or other meaning or effect going forward.”